 When embarking on a private tour of Rajasthan, the quality, experience and courtesy of your driver are of utmost importance.
-At Indian Excursions, we think it’s possibly the most crucial factor to get right: you spend a significant amount of time together in the vehicle as you travel from between monuments and locations, and a great driver can really set the tone of your holiday.
+At Indian Excursions, we think it’s possibly the most crucial factor to get right: you spend a significant amount of time together in the vehicle as you travel between monuments and locations, and a great driver sets the tone of a great holiday.

-We think it’s something we’ve got down to quite the art and one of our star drivers is Sanjay.
-Here, we sit down with Sanjay to ask his thoughts on Indian Excursions Co and planning a tour of Rajasthan.
+We think it’s something we’ve got down to quite the art, and one of our star drivers is Sanjay.
+In this article, Sanjay takes a moment to sit with us and share his thoughts on Indian Excursions Co, and planning a tour of Rajasthan.

 How long have you been driving?